minimo-io/jquery-codex/README.md

 # Codex jQuery Plugin
-jQuery Plugin for sodomizing texts for a given time.
+jQuery plugin for sodomizing texts for a given time.
 Check this [homepage](https://minimo.io) for a demo.

 <h2>Usage</h2>